Game of Phones: History of Erlang and Elixir

 1998–2011.
 Adoption of Erlang.

 In 1998, Erlang (for reasons, such as the difficulty of maintaining a proprietary language) was banned for new product development at Ericsson Radio.
 This led to the creation of Open Source Erlang.
-While one may initially view it as a bad thing, it did ultimately contribute to the spread of Erlang outside telephony into other areas where high-performance computing is necessary.
+While one may initially view it as a bad thing, it did ultimately contribute to the spread of Erlang outside telephony.
 Hooray for open source!

 Erlang might be a great language, but it is also one of the most dreaded, according to a Stack Overflow survey.
 Do you know which one is one of the most loved?
 Elixir.